-Along the semesters the Department is organizing several specific seminars mainly dedicated to master and PhD students, grant holders, but also open to the members of the department and external people.
+The Dept. organizes several specific seminars along the semesters and they are mainly dedicated to master and PhD students, grant holders, but also open to the members of the Dept. and external people.
 Generally the speakers are selected among scholars that are a reference for their field of investigations and present the state of the art of a discipline.
-One of the aims is also to introduce the new tendencies and future perspectives in that branch of science.
+A major goal is also to introduce the audience to the new tendencies and future perspectives in that multiple branches of Geosciences.
 Some of the seminars are also devoted to show the students their possible future career, spacing between geologists and geoscientists working as employees or consultants for private companies, industries and public administrations.

-In 2022 the seminars were not affected by the anti-Covid19 restrictions, thus, all the meetings were in presence, allowing the students and in general the audience to directly interact with the speakers.
+In 2023 all the meetings were in presence and most part of them in English, allowing the students and in general the audience to directly interact with the speakers.
 Seminars were planned in the Tuesday afternoon during the first semester and in Thursday during the second one.
 Generally the speaker gives a presentation of about 45 minutes and 10 to 15 minutes for question & answer time were available.